 Chances are you’re here because you made a goal to keep your spending under control.
-But unfortunately, you’re still having trouble finding ways to grow your savings and fix your money leaks.
+But unfortunately, many people still have trouble finding ways to grow their savings and fix their money leaks.

 The good news is there are lots of ways develop better spending habits so you can boost your savings and reach your financial goals.
 With a little effort on getting organized and planning ahead, you can prevent further money from going down the drain.